valentinajemuovic/banking-kata-java/README.md

 docker-compose --env-file=env/.env.local up -d
 ```

-You can run the integration tests individually, e.g. if you modified a module (in this way you avoid waiting for all of them to finish):
+You can run the integration tests individually,
+e.g.,if you modified a module (in this way you avoid waiting for all of them to finish):

 ```shell
 ./gradlew adapter-persistence-jpa:test